DinerIsmail/greenhack2018/review_analysis/README.md

 Using data from Julian McAuley, UCSD, downloadable [here](http://jmcauley.ucsd.edu/data/amazon/)

 ## Method
-For now, we only have a very simple, keyword-based method implemented, looking for reviews of the form "worked for X period" and "broke after X period"
+For now, we only have a very simple, keyword-based method implemented, looking for reviews of the form "worked for X period", "broke after X period" and the like.

 The algorithm is as follows: